chembl/compound_target_pairs_dataset/docs/source/introduction.rst

 Furthermore, the dataset contains a number of compound and target annotations to enable future analyses.

 Previously, a similar dataset has been curated manually and has been used to investigate target-based differences in drug-like properties and ligand efficiencies [Leeson2021]_.
-This code can generate an extended version of the previous dataset for every ChEMBL version from ChEMBL 21 (released in 2016) onwards.
+This code can generate an extended version of the previous dataset for every ChEMBL version from ChEMBL 26 onwards.

 .. _ChEMBL: https://www.ebi.ac.uk/chembl/